Copyright and sharing resources online

 Overview

 There are many websites that provide notes and course materials to support students in their studies.
-Online learning platforms like Course Hero, Chegg and Studocu have resources uploaded from all over the world.
-This content can be in the format of student notes, full copies of lecture hand-outs and slides, exam papers, e-resources and library books.
+Online learning platforms like Course Hero, Chegg and Studocu include resources uploaded from all over the world.
+This content can be in the format of student notes, full copies of lecture hand outs and slides, exam papers, e-resources and library books.
 Unfortunately, many of these resources are in breach of copyright on UWE Bristol teaching materials or the copyright of content licensed by UWE Bristol for the use of its students.

 Sharing your lecture notes